Asus ZenBook 13 (2021): two minute review

 Needless to say, it's a very impressive result though not all too surprising given the larger 67WHr battery for the ZenBook 13.

 The 720p HD webcam on the Asus ZenBook 13 is pretty standard as far as webcams go.
-Considering how much they've become a part of everybody's life in 2020, we would like to see a better quality camera, but the ZenBook 13 is hardly the only offender in that regard.
+Considering how much we saw them become a part of everybody's life in the past few years, we would like to see a better quality camera, but the ZenBook 13 is hardly the only offender in that regard.
 Fortunately, there is a privacy switch that will shut the camera off.
 It's not a physical shutter, but it's better than not having any switch at all.

 The microphone quality was generally excellent, and our colleagues heard us loud and clear during meetings.
 We conducted several interviews for work as well that went off without a hitch.